Kemna Bau: Kemna after World War 2

+After WW2, the company reformed, with little to no connection to its predecessor.
 The road construction segment of Kemna in Berlin was under the control of the Allied powers, which is why the Kemna Baugesellschaft GmbH was founded in Hamburg from a previously rather insignificant branch.
 After the end of the Allied control, the Berlin operation was reintegrated.
 Mastic asphalt was again offered and procedures for rationalizing road construction were also developed.
 Production units were purchased from around Germany and the company grew at a steady pace.

 Kemna Bau Andreae today

 The name Kemna still exists under the company name KEMNA BAU Andreae GmbH & Co.
 KG. today.
-It is among the largest German construction companies, employing over 1 950 people and generating a yearly revenue of over 400 million Euroes.
+It is among the largest German construction companies, employing over 1 950 people and generating a yearly revenue of over 400 million Euros.

 In 5 quarries and 10 gravel plants, minerals are either produced directly by Kemna or through a majority stake.
 Kemna Bau Andreae GmbH & Co.
 KG produces mixes for asphalt road construction in 13 asphalt chippings plants and 26 plants at 8 associated companies.
 Kemna Bau Andreae GmbH & Co.
 KG handles all services related to the construction of traffic routes, including some specific and ancillary work in the area of pavement in 9 construction companies and 4 affiliated companies.
 According to the company, it uses the "recycling of asphalt surfaces, the sealing and reinstallation of contaminated roads and the reprocessing of old materials for reuse as classified building materials", [3] for sustainability.